DiamondLightSource/discorpy/README.md

 ![Coverage](https://github.com/DiamondLightSource/discorpy/raw/master/docs/coverage_report/coverage.svg)

-**Discorpy** is an open-source Python package designed for camera calibration and distortion correction with sub-pixel accuracy.
-It calculates parameters of correction models using a grid pattern image.
-Primarily, the package implements methods published in [Optics Express](https://doi.org/10.1364/OE.23.032859) and offers a comprehensive pipeline for data processing.
-Starting from version 1.4, the package also includes perspective distortion correction capabilities.
+**Discorpy** is an open-source Python package implementing methods for calibrating and correcting distortion in lens-based imaging systems ([1](https://doi.org/10.1364/OE.23.032859), [2](https://doi.org/10.1107/S1600577525002267)).
+Unlike existing approaches that require multiple calibration images or iterative optimization, Discorpy and its algorithms can independently characterize both radial and perspective distortion with high accuracy across a wide range of distortion strengths—using only a single calibration image and direct computation.
+This makes the software a practical tool for a wide range of imaging applications.

 **Author and maintainer:** Nghia Vo, *NSLS-II, Brookhaven National Laboratory, US; Diamond Light Source, UK.*